ADHD and Low Self-Esteem: What Causes Low Self-Worth in ADHD Children and Adults?

-- Apologizing all the time — even when there's nothing to be sorry for
+- Apologizing all the time — even when there is nothing to be sorry for.

 There are ways you can battle low self-esteem.
 The first, and potentially most important step, is accepting your own shortcomings.
 This is very hard to overcome but is vital in building a toolkit to battle low self-worth.

-Following on from this, you may find the below tips helpful:
+Following this, you may find the below tips helpful:

-- Let go of the need to be perfect — It is always better to hand in a complete project on time missing a deadline because you were trying to achieve perfection.
-If you hold yourself to very high standards and always aim for the best, you may be prone to long periods of avoidance interspersed with short bursts of enthusiasm.
+- Let go of the need to be perfect.
+It is always better to hand in a complete project on time rather than missing a deadline because you were trying to achieve perfection.
+If you hold yourself to high standards and always aim for the best, you may be prone to long periods of avoidance interspersed with short bursts of enthusiasm.
 This is not a productive way to work.

-- Don't procrastinate — With ADHD you may often find yourself distracted or forgetting things.
-Over time this may mean you achieve less of what you want to, and have an impact on your self-esteem.
-Avoid procrastination by creating reminders or address something straight away and you will soon see results.
+- Don't procrastinate.
+With ADHD you may often find yourself distracted or forgetting things.
+Over time this may mean you achieve less of what you want to and this can impact your self-esteem.
+Avoid procrastination by creating reminders, or address something straight away and you will soon see results.

-- Recognize your strengths — Knowing your weaknesses and accepting is important, but there's a flipside to this coin.
-We all have different areas of strength, different aspects that we excel in, and it is important to recognize these.
+- Recognize your strengths.
+Knowing your weaknesses and accepting them is important, but there is a flipside to this coin.
+We all have different areas of strength, different aspects that we excel in and it is important to recognize these.
 Knowing your strengths and working on them can help improve self-esteem.

 - Start slow.
 It can take a while for the brain to adjust to a new habit, and therefore you must not expect changes overnight.
 Start something slowly and thoroughly and you will see much better results.
 Knowing that you have achieved something will, in turn, give you a boost.